eh190/dotfiles/README.md

 ### LSP and Null-Ls

-- You will need to install the Language servers you want in order to use linting and formatting. `Mason` and `mason-lspconfig` handle this in tandem - `mason-lspconfig` translates the 'normal' LS's into mason's version.
+- You will need to install the Language servers you want in order to use linting, formatting, and other language specific features. `Mason` and `mason-lspconfig` handle this in tandem - `mason-lspconfig` translates between `nvim-lspconfig` and mason's versions.
 To add one, add it to the 'ensure_installed' list in `lsp/mason.lua`, and call setup function on it (file has examples).
 This will auto install these servers on startup if they aren't already installed.
-For more info see these docs:
 - To see installed LSPs and formatters/linters run `:Mason`.

   - mason Docs https://github.com/williamboman/mason.nvim